Interview: Dean Karnazes Makes Marathoners Look Lazy

 How do you push through when you just want to stop?

-When you run, there’s going to be a point when you just say “I can’t do this.”
+, there's going to be a point when you just say “I can't do this.”
 Typically what you do at that point is start looking at the mile markers.
-You think, “I’m at mile 18, I’m at mile 19 … I’m going to die in the next 10 feet.”
-Don’t do that.
-Don’t think about the future, you have to be in the moment, be present.
+You think, “I'm at mile 18, I'm at mile 19 … I'm going to die in the next 10 feet.”
+Don't do that.
+Don't think about the future, you have to be in the moment, be present.
 Put your head down and say, “My next step is going to be the best step.”

 Ever going to quit?